-1.10.1.1 Critical - The facility has documented appropriate aseptic sampling procedures in place for obtaining samples of incoming raw materials in a manner that does not contaminate product.
+1.10.1.1 Critical - When applicable, the facility has documented appropriate sampling procedures in place for obtaining samples of incoming raw materials in a manner that does not contaminate product.

-- Explanation of the change: The language was modified to add clarity: The word "aseptic" was replaced by "appropriate."
+- Explanation of the change: The language was modified to add clarity.
 A requirement was added that sampling should be done in a manner that will not contaminate product. - Guidance on evaluation of criteria: Food Safety Professionals will rate any issues with potential contamination through sampling procedures.